Get exclusive member benefits & effect social change. Join Today

 Symptoms of severe altitude sickness may include:

-Seek medical attention as soon as possible.
+Call 911 or seek emergency medical attention as soon as possible if you’re experiencing any severe symptoms.
 The condition is much easier to treat if you address it before it progresses.

 Your doctor will ask you to describe your symptoms, activities, and recent travels.
 During the exam, your doctor will most likely use a stethoscope to listen for fluid in your lungs.
 To pinpoint the severity of the condition, your doctor may also order a chest X-ray.